juliapampus/EDC/extensions/common/azure/azure-cosmos-core/README.md

 implementations provided by EDC won't work!
 Most likely logs will show repeated 404 errors.**

 Currently, there are two different stored procedures available for use.
-Both are written in Javascript and are provided as resources in the `cosmos-common` module.
+Both are written in Javascript and are provided as resources in the `azure-cosmos-core` module.

 - [lease.js](src/main/resources/lease.js): used for explicit leases.
 Simply updates the `lease` property of a `LeaseableCosmosDocument`.